craftcms/docs/docs/.artifacts/commerce/5.x/subscriptions.md

 #### `ignorePlaceholders`

-Causes the query to return matching subscriptions as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v4/craft-services-elements.html#method-setplaceholderelement).
+Causes the query to return matching subscriptions as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v5/craft-services-elements.html#method-setplaceholderelement).

+#### `inBulkOp`

+Narrows the query results to only subscriptions that were involved in a bulk element operation.